kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/introduction-kaltura-client-libraries.md

 The Kaltura client library is a collection of classes.
 Each class consists of objects and service classes.
 The collection of classes represents the entities, services, and actions that the Kaltura API provides.

-## Why SHould You Use a Kaltura Client Library?
+## Why Should You Use a Kaltura Client Library?

 Kaltura recommends that you use a Kaltura Client Library when you develop applications that interact with the Kaltura API.
 Client libraries provide the following benefits: